Nissan Gloria: Fourth generation (230; 1971)

-Fifth generation 330
+Fifth generation (330; 1975)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

 This generation of the Gloria has been completely shared with the Cedric, essentially being the same vehicle, aside from changes in appearance.
 Halogen headlights are introduced to the Gloria, along with both a 2-door and 4-door hardtop body style, in addition to a 4-door sedan.
 The twin carburetors were removed from the small L20 six-cylinder, due to emission regulations.
 The 2.6 L engine is replaced with the larger 2.8 L version of the same.
 The overhead valve H20 four-cylinder engine remained in use for the 4-door sedan for taxi usage, usually running on LPG fuel.

 October 1975 saw the introduction of the 2000GL-E and the 2000SGL-E, with the "E" designation signifying fuel injection, which was included in the Nissan NAPS emission control technology package..

 June 1976 saw cosmetic changes, with halogen headlights being used on all versions except the sedan used for taxi service.
-Wheel covers are now painted to match the exterior body color.
+Wheel covers are now painted to match the exterior body colour.

 June 1977 saw the introduction of the 2800 E Brougham at the top of the options list.
 The SD22 2.2 L diesel on the basic sedan and wagon, which was a first for the Gloria.
 Column shift is replaced with a floor-mounted system on the 4-door hardtop.

 November 1978 saw another emissions adjustment.
 Items found on the 2800 Brougham were introduced on the 2000 SGL-E sedan and hardtop.
 Radial tires are introduced.

-Sixth generation 430
+Sixth generation (430; 1979)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

 June 1979 saw a completely redesigned Nissan Gloria with assistance with Pininfarina, with a more simple and straightforward appearance over the previous generation, and exchanging the single unit halogen headlights with 4 sealed beam headlight units.
 Computer-controlled fuel injection was added to more engines offered, with the "E" designation signifying fuel injection.

-The 2-door hardtop coupe was discontinued and replaced with the luxury sports coupe Nissan Leopard.
+The 2-door hardtop coupe was discontinued and replaced with the luxury sports coupé Nissan Leopard.